profmasson/POSS/syllabus.md

             Active participation will be the basis for evaluating in-class activities.
             After having discussed the topics inside each team, the conversation will be extended to cover the entire class.
             Peer Evaluation: You will have the chance to provide feedback to your team members on a regular basis throughout the semester.
 This will help everyone improve their skills and value peer-assessment practices.
 Specific details on peer-evaluation will be provided at the beginning of every class.

+    *$SHARED_PLATFORM may be a wiki, discussion forum, Github/Gitlab, GoogleDocs, etc.

 Grading